jeremywillans/ha-rest980-roomba/README.md

 I split off the ids and regions into the secrets file to make it easier to manage for future updates (as i expect these will change if you update your floorplan from the iRobot app)

+You will need to create a folder called vacuum in your HA Config directory, and copy the contents of vacuum folder from my repo - this is used to generate the map.

 #### secrets.yaml
 ```
 Refer secrets.yaml